Carolyn Parrish: Independent MP and retirement from federal politics

 Parrish announced in December 2004 that she would oppose the Martin government's proposed legislation to legally establish same-sex marriage in Canada.
 A surprise to the Prime Minister, Parrish claimed that, although she personally supports same-sex marriage, her constituents were generally opposed to it.

 On May 19, 2005, Paul Martin's Liberal government faced two votes of confidence on its 2005-06 budget legislation.
 In the days leading up to the vote, Parrish said that she would support the government despite her difficulties with Martin's administration.
 Her support was critical to the government's survival, given the even division in the house.
 On the morning of the vote, Parrish informed a media representative that she was suffering from severe pain due to a medical ailment.
 She attended the vote, which the government won by one vote.

-In July 2005, Parrish castigated Chief of Defence Staff General Rick Hillier as being "dangerous" and a "testosterone-filled general" after he made comments stating that a soldier's purpose was "to be able to kill people" such as terrorists whom he described as "murderers and scumbags."
+In July 2005, Parrish chastised Chief of Defence Staff General Rick Hillier as being "dangerous" and a "testosterone-filled general" after he made comments stating that a soldier's purpose was "to be able to kill people" such as terrorists whom he described as "murderers and scumbags."

-Although Parrish indicated that she was considering returning to the Liberal Caucus and remains to date a card-carrying member of the Liberal Party, an aide to the Prime Minister stated on July 29, 2005 that "he's not even entertaining the thought of welcoming Carolyn Parrish back to caucus."
+Although Parrish indicated that she was considering returning to the Liberal caucus and remains to date a card-carrying member of the Liberal Party, an aide to the Prime Minister stated on July 29, 2005, that "he's not even entertaining the thought of welcoming Carolyn Parrish back to caucus."
 Parrish was the only one of four Independent MPs in the House to vote with the government against the successful November 28, 2005 motion of non-confidence that brought down the Liberal government.

 On October 13, 2005, Parrish's spokeswoman announced that the MP had sent a letter to her constituents stating that she would not stand for re-election.
-She publicly supported the Liberal candidate, Omar Alghabra, ahead of the 2006 election.
+She endorsed Charles Sousa as her preferred successor; however, Omar Alghabra ultimately won the Liberal nomination for the riding ahead of the 2006 election.